 CHE 107.
 General Chemistry I. 4 Credits.

 This course provides the student with an understanding of the fundamental principles of matter and energy.
 The course includes atomic and molecular structure, the periodic table, patterns of chemical reactivity, solution chemistry, stoichiometry, thermochemistry, and chemical bonding.
 A mathematical approach to chemical problems is used to develop problem solving skills as well as a conceptual understanding.
 Laboratory work is correlated with class discussion.
 Lab sessions will be hands-on experiences revolving around and applying the topics listed in the lab section of the syllabus.
-Prerequisites: ENG 098, FYE 101, MAT 162 (or corequisite), RDG 098 or placement; Recommended: High school chemistry or other previous chemistry classes.
+Prerequisites: ENG 098, FYE 101, MAT 162 (or corequisite), RDG 098 or placement; NOTE: MAT 142, Math for Meds, may be substituted for MAT 162 for Vet Tech Students only; Recommended: High school chemistry or other previous chemistry classes.

 CHE 108.
 General Chemistry II.
 4 Credits.

 A continuation of CHE 107 General Chemistry I, this course covers such topics as intermolecular forces, behavior of gases, liquids and solutions, chemical kinetics, equilibrium, oxidation-reduction and electro-chemistry.
 A mathematical approach to chemical problems is used to develop problem solving skills as well as a conceptual understanding.
 Laboratory work is correlated with class discussion.
 Lab sessions will be hands-on experiences revolving around and applying the topics listed in the lab section of the syllabus.
 A grade of C or better in this course is required for advancement to CHE 207.
 Prerequisite: CHE 107; MAT 162.